up-for-grabs/up-for-grabs.net/docs/how-it-works.md

 some neat features of Jekyll along the way.

-- We use [Data files](https://jekyllrb.com/docs/datafiles/) to represent the projects listed on the site - one file per project
+- We use [Data files](https://jekyllrb.com/docs/datafiles/) to represent the projects listed on the site - one file per project, found under `_data/projects`
-- We convert this file to JSON inside [`javascripts/projects.json`](../javascripts/projects.json) when the site is built and published
+- We convert this file to JSON inside [`javascripts/projects.json`](../javascripts/projects.json) when the site is built using `jekyll`
 - The [`projectLoader`](../javascripts/projectLoader.js) module runs when the page is loaded, retrieving these projects and making them available for the site